keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

   end
 ```

-If a fetcher callable has been defined, it is called as shown below whenever the buffer needs to be filled, with the emptied data buffer and the number of objects requested passed as parameters:
+If a fetcher callable has been defined, it is called as shown below whenever the buffer needs to be filled, with the empty data buffer and the number of objects requested passed as parameters:

 ```ruby
 fetcher.(data, chunk_size)
 ```

+(In Ruby, `.(` is an abbreviation for `.call(`.)

 Here is a trivial fetcher that merely fills the array of the requested chunk size with random numbers: